RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 options(mc.cores = parallel::detectCores()-1)
 ```

-Note that I am reserving one core (`-1`) so that my computer remains usable during processing.
+Note that I am keeping one core (`-1`) so that my computer remains usable during processing.
 If this is not a priority for you, you can let it use all cores.

 To defuse any tension, here is the same model immediately, analyzed within a Bayesian framework: